 Author: Andrea Lynn

 Publisher: Ulysses Press; Original edition (July 31, 2012)

 From the Publisher:

-I love that the recipes use all sorts of different sweeteners including agave, honey, raw cane syrup, maple syrup or regular sugar.
-They each have their own characteristics when it comes to flavor so your resulting syrups will also carry a touch of flavor from the sweeteners.
-The author starts out with ‘basic’ soda flavors like cola, lemon-lime, etc but quickly moves into unique pairings like kumquat with rosemary or blackberry lavender.
-When you are making your own sodas, the possibilities are truly endless when it comes to flavors!
+I love that the recipes use all sorts of different sweeteners.
+That includes agave, honey, raw cane syrup, maple syrup or regular sugar.
+They each have their own characteristics when it comes to flavor.
+The author starts out with ‘basic’ soda flavors like cola, lemon-lime, etc. It quickly moves into unique pairings like kumquat with rosemary or blackberry lavender.
+When you are making your own natural sodas, the possibilities are truly endless when it comes to flavors!

 Along with traditional syrups there are also things like aqua frescas, shrubs, and even some concentrates for adding to alcoholic drinks like the Hot Buttered Bourbon.
 You can use the syrups for icecream floats, cocktails, or many other drinks.
 Personally, I think some of them would go great just drizzled over a bowl of oatmeal!